lijiayong/lijiayong.github.io/_posts/2024-09-27-direction_of_harm.md

 | response to author | suicide helpline | warning/block message | bully/abuse helpline | |
 | response to others | trigger warning | prompt user to report | trigger warning | trigger warning |

+Keep in mind things are not always as simple as in Graph 1, where one can simply change the direction of harm by switching the point of view of a sentence, no matter who's involved.
+Here are just two nuanced examples. a) "You're an idiot" is very harmful towards others, but "I'm an idiot" could be a self-deprecating comment that doesn't necessarily show self harm. b) "You're not important to me" doesn't mean much coming from strangers, but it's devestating coming from loved ones.
+Each harm label might have their own speech pattern and their own threshold for the level of harm, but I think there is enough commonality among them to solve these four classification problems in the same model.

 What are some of the requirements of this classification model?
 It needs to have competitive [AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc) and [F1 score](https://en.wikipedia.org/wiki/F-score) for each label.
 I did not include [accuracy](https://en.wikipedia.org/wiki/Accuracy_and_precision#In_classification) as a metric since our data set is unbalanced—I have a lot more data that are negative in harm labels than there are positive.
 (Labeling positive data is resource intensive.)
 Beside prediction power, the model needs to be fast due to our desired application in message moderation.
 A latency of 10ms per message on a coud server is acceptable.
 This constrains our model to be a relatively small one.
 Hence various LLM's are less than ideal due to response time, and cost is a factor too—using a generative decoder model for a classification problem is not necessary.
 I chose [Microsoft's DeBERTa-v3-small](https://huggingface.co/microsoft/deberta-v3-small) as the base model, it's a transformer based encoder model with only 44M parameters.
 As a BERT variant, DeBERTa is pre-trained on a large corpus of texts and understands basic semantics, we shall fine-tune it with training data that represent each direction of harm.

+In the blog post, I will go through the process of gathering data, labeling data, and training.
+The training (fine-tuning DeBERTa) step is made simple by [HuggingFace API](https://huggingface.co/docs/transformers/model_doc/auto)—it abstracts away the complexity of PyTorch and makes training fairly standard.
+The bulk of the work lies in gathering the right data and getting high quality labels.
 The analysis for this blog post is documented in my [direction_of_harm repo](https://github.com/lijiayong/direction_of_harm) in Jupyter notebook format, and I uploaded the data as a [Kaggle data set](https://www.kaggle.com/datasets/jiayongli/direction-of-harm-detection).
 I shall refer to the relevant notebooks throughout this post.

 # Gathering data
 My starting point is the [Jigsaw Unintended Bias in Toxicity Classification data](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification).
 It's a public data set provided in a 2019 Kaggle competition, in which toxicity is defined as *anything rude, disrespectful or otherwise likely to make someone leave a discussion*.
 As we can see, the direction of harm is not reflected in the definition.
 I fine-tuned a DeBERTa model based on this data set alone (let's call it *toxic DeBERTa*) and give our examples a try.